top of page

 Having worked in a niche role as a Revenue Analyst and in a broader role in consulting, I got a chance to explore the implementation part of a business.
 However, the overall strategy had always fascinated me.
 I realised that though implementation is critical, the strategies drive the business.
 An MBA would allow me to explore various subjects that are critical in strategy formulation and hence would allow me to do formulate same for businesses in future.

-#3) Why did you choose Anshul (from Faith Career) to be your mentor?
+#3) Why did you choose Faith Career to be your mentor?

 A week before my ISB interview, I had started to feel the “unease” both physically and mentally.
-I was frantically searching for interview debriefs and questions asked in the interview, when I came across an actual interview debrief on Anshul’s website.
+I was frantically searching for interview debriefs and questions asked in the interview, when I came across an actual interview debrief on Faith Career's website.

-After reading that, I explored other areas of his website and eventually reached his LinkedIn profile.
-I came across some amazing testimonials and then immediately decided to have a word with him.
-I reached out to him on Instagram and that was “the beginning”.
+After reading that, I explored other areas of his website.
+I came across some amazing testimonials and then immediately decided to have a word with them.
+I reached out to them on Instagram and that was “the beginning”.

-#4) What tips you would want to give an aspirant who is writing down the ISB application?
+#4) What tips would you like to share with an aspirant who is writing their ISB application?

 I believe that ISB’s applications are more than just regular essays.
 I believe that ISB truly wants to focus on personalities and identify the best in them.

 I believe with an intent to help the school understand the strengths of the applicant, he/she shall introspect on all the things that really keep them motivated and happy in general life scenarios.
-For instance, for me it was interacting with people, engaging in extra curriculars etc. Once these strengths/ interests are identified, the answer to the questions become more lucid.
+For instance, for me it was interacting with people, engaging in extra-curricular activities, etc. Once these strengths/ interests are identified, the answer to the questions become more lucid.

 Moreover, thoughts shall also be on the lines of where in the professional world can these strengths work the best.
 The application shall form a complete story with no self-contradictions.

-#5) How did you prepare for the interview after submitting the application?
+#5) How did you prepare for the interview after submitting your ISB application?
 What all steps did you take to make yourself ready for the interview?

-Anshul played a crucial role in the interview preparation process.
-He really knows this game well!
+Faith Career played a crucial role in the interview preparation process.
+My mentor really knoew this game well!
 And the best part is that he knows what things are to be prioritised.
 He has a simple fundamental, which I believe worked the best for me as well, that is to stick to basics.
 Basics cover questions around work experience, motivation for doing MBA, having a plan B, identifying the strengths and weaknesses.
 He ensured that these were covered in a very efficient manner and helped me prepare on the cross-questioning which could occur at that moment.

 I also believe that preparing a little more than required for the interview worked for me, in the sense gave that confidence.
 I tried and cover ET on a regular basis to keep myself ready for any general discussion that could come up.
 As a professional in the transport consulting, I also ensure to read industry reports across various domains in the transportation such as railways and aviation.
 Reading was a very crucial step I took toward preparing for the interview.

-#6) What were the questions asked to you during the interview?
+#6) What questions were asked to you during your ISB interview?

 1.)
 Tell me about yourself.